YagoLopez/crypto-values/README.md

 ## Development server

-Run `nx serve crypto-values` for a dev server.
+Run `npx nx serve crypto-values` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `nx build crypto-values` to build the project.
+Run `npx nx build crypto-values` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `nx test crypto-values` to execute the unit tests via [Jest](https://jestjs.io).
+Run `npx nx test crypto-values` to execute the unit tests via [Jest](https://jestjs.io).

 ## Running end-to-end tests

-Run `nx run crypto-values-e2e:e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io) in headless mode
+Run `npx nx run crypto-values-e2e:e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io) in headless mode

-Run `nx run crypto-values-e2e:e2e --watch` to open Cypress UI and run tests in interactive mode
+Run `npx nx run crypto-values-e2e:e2e --watch` to open Cypress UI and run tests in interactive mode

 ## Running the linter

-Run `nx run crypto-values:lint` to execute the linter.
+Run `npx nx run crypto-values:lint` to execute the linter.

 ## Understand the monorepo workspace